compgenomicslab/TreeProfiler/README.md

 ![alignment example](https://github.com/dengzq1234/treeprofiler_gallery/blob/main/plot_alignment_layout.jpeg?raw=true)

 ### Layouts for eggnog-mapper pfam annotations
-if metadata is pfam annotations from eggnog-mapper, using `--emapper_pfam` to annotate domain information in target tree and must be with the alignment using `--alignment` to attach corresponding file.
+if metadata is pfam annotations from eggnog-mapper, using `--emapper_pfam` to annotate domain information in target tree and **MUST** be with the alignment using `--alignment` to attach corresponding file.

 Once tree is annotated, using `--domain_layout` to visualize it.